-In this post I’ll briefly explain the main idea that is behind Amped Five and how it will improve your work as a forensic video analyst.
+In this post I’ll briefly explain the main idea that is behind Amped FIVE, the philosophy.
+Also, how it will improve your work as a forensic video analyst.

-Every time we show Amped Five to a person who is not exactly an expert on video analysis, but who has a keen interest, or works with video evidence (such a general law enforcement inspector or detective) he’s impressed with the samples and how effective Amped Five filters are.
+Every time we show Amped FIVE to a person who is not exactly an expert on video analysis, but who has a keen interest, or works with video evidence (such a general law enforcement inspector or detective) he’s impressed with the samples and how effective Amped FIVE filters are.
 But, actually, what makes us even more proud is when real experts appreciate our work.
-They may be aware of other products in the market and, while there are in Five many features that are not present in other products, what amazes them is the workflow.
+They may be aware of other products in the market.
+While there are many features in FIVE that are not present in other products, what amazes them is the workflow.

 Yes, the workflow.